 These oil fields contrast the lush Panorama Vista Preserve next to them which is used as a wildlife rehabilitation area.
 It shows that both can exist – with proper planning and resources.

 The Panorama Park sidewalk has a lot of beautiful art murals that were created in 2019 as part of the Panorama Park beautification initiative.

 My friend Kristen Montoya was one of the artists featured here so it’s pretty amazing to see her artwork as we hike along these trails.

-Most of the artwork displayed at this park was created with a flower theme in mind and cover things like electric boxes, trashcans, water fountains and other items that typically don’t look as pleasant and natural.
+Most of the artwork displayed at this park was created with a flower theme in mind and covers things like electric boxes, trashcans, water fountains, and other items that typically don’t look as pleasant and natural.

 Along the Panorama Park, visitors can enjoy a variety of local plants, flowers, and trees that are native to this area.

 This park is also home to hundreds of squirrels and some rabbits that you’ll spot running along the trails.

 They’re very cute and adorable but please refrain from feeding the wildlife as adjusting to human food can hurt them in the long run.

 There are plenty of benches along the Panorama Park that visitors can use to rest and enjoy the scenery.